 The product aimed to meet the demand of consumers wanting to equip turntables for all their microwaves; to this day, third-party turntables are still being manufactured and sold.

-There are microwaves designed to function without a turntable, but they are more expensive than traditional microwaves.
+There are microwaves designed to function without a turntable, but they are more expensive than a conventional microwave.

 A microwave can work fine without a turntable, but you risk facing hot and cold spots in your meals and potentially damaging your microwave.